TharinduBalasooriya/tracified-sample-docz/docs/intro.md

 ####  TDP - Traceability Data Packets
 The traceability information which you can see in Tracified Insights Portal with related to one stage can be identified as a Traceability Product Line

-####  OTP - Overall Traceability Profiles
-Multiple TDPs which are combined together can be identified as Overall Traceability Profiles

 #### Change of Custody (CoC)
 Moving a item from one organization to another organization within the a particular supply chain